These 5 Grants Were Created Specifically to Help Women Start Businesses

 Note: there is a $15 application fee, but it’s totally worth it if you win.

 This yearly Halstead Grant is offered only to women in the jewelry-making business.
 The application deadline is Aug.
 1.

 The winner receives $7,500 and a $1,000 shopping gift card to Halstead, which sells wholesale jewelry supplies.

 Other perks include a trophy (best part, probably) and a trip to the company’s Arizona headquarters.

 The application is straightforward — basic information plus short- and long-answer questions.

-OK, so this isn’t solely for women-owned businesses, but the majority of the grant’s winners have been women, so it’s worth mentioning.
+OK, so this isn’t solely for women-owned businesses, but the majority of the Idea Cafe’ Small Business Grant’s winners have been women, so it’s worth mentioning.

 This $1,000 grant is for anyone who creatively solves an everyday problem.
 It’s not an astounding amount of money, but it’s a great start, so keep an eye open for when the newest application is posted.